wp-plugins/flyzoo/readme.txt

 ####Live Support Chat####

-Identify and chat with potential customers to increase sales.
+**Live support** has proven itself essential to increase conversions and sales.
-See where visitors came from and what page they are on: **live support chat** has proven itself essential to increase conversions and sales.
+See where visitors came from and what page they are on, identify and chat with potential customers to increase sales!

 The most important insights are available at a glance: